-Christopher M. Kise is an AV®-rated litigation partner concentrating his practice in the areas of major trials and appeals involving complex corporate, environmental, and white collar defense issues.
+Christopher M. Kise is an AV®-rated litigation partner concentrating his practice in the areas of major trials and appeals involving complex corporate, environmental and white collar defense issues.
 Chris has argued successfully four cases before the United States Supreme Court and filed briefs in more than a dozen cases before the high court.
 He has also handled and been involved in dozens of cases before the Florida Supreme Court, and in state and federal appellate courts across the country.
 His trial and appellate litigation practice extends throughout the United States, representing individuals, private and public corporations and government entities.
-In addition to his substantial private sector experience, Chris served as Florida’s solicitor general (the state’s top litigator), as counsellor to Florida Governor Charlie Crist, and as general counsel to Florida Governor Rick Scott’s Transition Team, and as counsellor to Florida Governor Ron DeSantis’ Transition Team
+In addition to his substantial private sector experience, Chris served as Florida’s solicitor general (the state’s top litigator), as counsellor to Florida Governor Charlie Crist, as general counsel to Florida Governor Rick Scott’s Transition Team, and as counsellor to Florida Governor Ron DeSantis’ Transition Team

 Chris serves as co-chair of the firm’s Appellate Practice and is a member of the Business Litigation & Dispute Resolution and Government Enforcement Defense & Investigations Practices.
 He is also a member of the Energy Industry Team.